GcottrellThoughtworks/provision_java/README.md

 # Repo Purpose

-This repo is meant to be used to provision your hosts, so please see [provision_java_locally](https://github.com/GcottrellThoughtworks/provision_java_locally) if you are looking to run this playbook on your workstation or host locally.
+This repo is meant to be used to provision your hosts.
+Please see [provision_java_locally](https://github.com/GcottrellThoughtworks/provision_java_locally) if you are looking to run this playbook on your workstation or host locally.